Agricultural cooperative: Purpose

 Cooperatives as a form of business organization are distinct from the more common investor-owned firms (IOFs).
 Both are organized as corporations, but IOFs pursue profit maximization objectives, whereas cooperatives strive to maximize the benefits they generate for their members (which usually involves zero-profit operation).
 Agricultural cooperatives are therefore created in situations where farmers cannot obtain essential services from IOFs (because the provision of these services is judged to be unprofitable by the IOFs), or when IOFs provide the services at disadvantageous terms to the farmers (i.e., the services are available, but the profit-motivated prices are too high for the farmers).
 The former situations are characterized in economic theory as market failure or missing services motive.
 The latter drive the creation of cooperatives as a competitive yardstick or as a means of allowing farmers to build countervailing market power to oppose the IOFs.
-The concept of competitive yardstick implies that farmers, faced with unsatisfactory performance by IOFs, may form a cooperative firm whose purpose is to force the IOFs, through competition, to improve their service to farmers.
+The concept of competitive yardstick implies that farmers, faced with an unsatisfactory performance by IOFs, may form a cooperative firm whose purpose is to force the IOFs, through competition, to improve their service to farmers.

 A practical motivation for the creation of agricultural cooperatives is related to the ability of farmers to pool production and/or resources.
 In many situations within agriculture, it is simply too expensive for farmers to manufacture products or undertake a service.
 Cooperatives provide a method for farmers to join in an 'association', through which a group of farmers can acquire a better outcome, typically financial, than by going alone.
 This approach is aligned to the concept of economies of scale and can also be related as a form of economic synergy, where "two or more agents working together to produce a result not obtainable by any of the agents independently".
-While it may seem reasonable to conclude that larger the cooperative the better, this is not necessarily true.
+While it may seem reasonable to conclude that the larger the cooperative the better, this is not necessarily true.
 Cooperatives exist across a broad membership base, with some cooperatives having fewer than 20 members while others can have over 10,000.

-While the economic benefits are a strong driver in forming cooperatives, it is not the sole consideration.
-In fact, it is possible for the economic benefits from a cooperative to be replicated in other organisational forms, such as an IOF.
-An important strength of a cooperative for the farmer is that they retain the governance of the association, thereby ensuring they have ultimate ownership and control.
-This ensures that the profit reimbursement (either through the dividend payout or rebate) is shared only amongst the farmer members, rather than shareholders as in an IOF.
+While economic benefits are a strong driver for forming cooperatives, they are not the only consideration.
+Similar economic advantages can also be achieved through other organizational forms, such as investor-owned firms (IOFs).
+A key advantage of the cooperative model for farmers is that they retain governance over the association, ensuring that ownership and control remain with the members.
+This structure means that profit distributions—whether through dividends or patronage rebates—are shared exclusively among farmer-members, rather than external shareholders as in IOFs.